EgemenErin/Pathfinding_Visualizer/README.md

-Below is an example of a GitHub README for your Pathfinding Visualizer project:

----

 # Pathfinding Visualizer in Python

 A simple pathfinding visualizer built using Python and Pygame.
 This project demonstrates the A* algorithm in action by visually showing how the shortest path is found on a grid.
 Users can interactively set the start point, end point, and obstacles (barriers) while watching the algorithm work in real time.